Real estate syndications

 Once any issues have been identified and dealt with and the cash flow has become more predictable, the operator can begin paying out distributions.

-Many operators send out the distributions quarterly via ACH or mailed check (and some do this monthly).
+Many operators send out the distributions quarterly via ACH (and some do this monthly).

 A good operator will escrow funds from cash flow to fund periodic expenses such as real estate taxes and insurance.
 This is how the amount of distributions is determined: